Basil is one of the most rewarding culinary herbs to grow, indoors or out.

-As a tender annual, basil needs temperatures ofe at least 70ºF to grow.
+As a tender annual, temperatures must be at least 70ºF for basil to grow.
 Start too soon and you’ll just waste seeds.
 Basil loves hot weather, but may benefit from a little afternoon shade if your summers are really scorching.
-I plant mine slightly east of a small apricot tree and the basil does well there.
+I have planted basil slightly east of a small apricot tree, in patio containers, and in a partially shaded tower.
+Our summers get very hot and basil performs well in each of these locations.
 If you are growing basil in a container, be sure to use one that is large enough to hang onto some moisture.

-Start seeds indoors, 6-8 weeks before warmer temperatures are expected, to get a big head start on the growing season, increasing yield.
-You can also start basil from cuttings placed in a glass of water.
+Start seeds indoors, 6-8 weeks before warmer temperatures are expected to get a big head start on the growing season.
+You can also use succession planting to increase yield.
+Basil can be started from cutting.
+Simply pinch off a stem and place it in a glass of water.
 This is an excellent way to make many plants out of a single plant!

 Basil seeds should be planted 1/4” deep.
 The soil should be kept moist, but not soggy.
 In 5-7 days, seeds should germinate.
 It is easy to recognize basil seed leaves because they look like two capital D’s, facing away from each other.

-Seedlings need 12-18” between plants to reach full size.
+Seedlings need 12-18” between plants to reach full size and for good air flow.
 A 2-3” layer of mulch place around the young plants will help retain moisture and reduce weeds.